 Vintage jewellery is so beautiful and it has such a special quality.
 There is a depth of history behind each piece that you simply don’t find with modern equivalents.
 You could go for something from the Victorian era for your wedding rings, or you could opt for an Art Deco engagement ring for something stylish and different.

 Additionally, as VAT would have already been paid once on vintage jewellery, any further purchases are VAT exempt.
-This means you can get a piece of vintage jewellery for 20% cheaper than a modern equivalent with the same size and quality stone!
+Many people think that vintage is expensive jewelry, but this means you can get a piece of vintage jewellery for 20% cheaper than a modern equivalent with the same size and quality stone!
 All of these things combine to make vintage jewellery a fantastic option for eco-friendly weddings.

 Make Your Own Confetti